 - Cook caramel mixture over medium heat (I like to cook mine at a 7.5 level on my stove) until caramel reaches 243*F. Caramel should cook at a heavy simmer / boil and will double, if not triple, in volume from the bubbles.

 - Stir caramel mixture every few minutes to prevent from scorching the bottom of the caramel.

 - As you cook and stir, the caramel will start off white, then a light caramel then eventually a rich caramel color.
-Once it hits the rich caramel color you're getting close to the right temperature.

 I have made these using a 9x13 casserole dish as well.
 Your caramels will be thicker so cut them smaller.
 Line pan with non-stick foil or cooking spray as directed.